aprs438/aprs438.protocol/docs/source/why_sf11.md

 Doing so, effectively doubles the data rate over SF12.
 It also saves 50% on airtime and batteries.
-The slight range penalty from switching from SF12 to SF11 is in most circumstances absolutely acceptable, provided the availability of i‑gates in an area is sufficient.
+The slight range penalty from switching from SF12 to SF11 is in most circumstances absolutely acceptable, provided the density of i‑gates in an area is sufficient.

 With a payload of only 17&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see {numref}`fig-airtime-payload`).